A series of 8 weekly sessions covering product safety for the potter.

 To understand the issues with putting pots outdoors: glaze weathering, water absorption, frost and cracking.

-These are held weekly on a Thursday evening, beginning at 7pm.
+These are held weekly, beginning at 7pm.

 The recording will also be put online for a month after the event, so you can review it afterwards if you wish.